Edward Stanley, 15th Earl of Derby: Political career

 In March 1848 he unsuccessfully contested the borough of Lancaster, and then made a long tour in the West Indies, Canada and the United States.
 During his absence, he was elected member for King's Lynn, which he represented till October 1869, when he succeeded to the peerage.
 He took his place, as a matter of course, among the Conservatives, and delivered his maiden speech in May 1850 on the sugar duties.
 Just before, he had made a very brief tour in Jamaica and South America.
 In 1852 he went to India, and while travelling in that country, he was appointed under-secretary for foreign affairs in his father's first administration.
-On 11 March 1853, he was commissioned a captain in the 3rd Royal Lancashire Militia.
+On 11 March 1853, he was commissioned as a captain in the 3rd Royal Lancashire Militia.

 From the outset of his career, he was known to be more politically sympathetic to the Liberals rather than the Conservatives, and in 1855 Lord Palmerston offered him the post of Secretary of State for the Colonies.
 He was much tempted by the proposal, and hurried down to Knowsley to consult his father, who called out when he entered the room, "Halo, Stanley! what brings you here?—Has Dizzy cut his throat, or are you going to be married?"
 When the object of his sudden appearance had been explained, the Conservative chief received the courteous suggestion of the prime minister with anything but favour, and the offer was declined.
 On 13 May 1856, he was appointed to the Royal Commission on the purchase of commissions in the British army.
 In his father's second administration Lord Stanley held, at first, the office of Secretary of State for the Colonies (1858), but became President of the Board of Control on the resignation of Lord Ellenborough.
 He had the charge of the India Bill of 1858 in the House of Commons, became the first Secretary of State for India, and left behind him in the India Office an excellent reputation as a man of business.

 After the revolution in Greece and the flight of King Otto, Queen Victoria's second son, Prince Alfred, was the Greek people's choice as their next king.
 After he declined, the idea arose of electing a great and wealthy English nobleman, in the open hope that although they might have to offer him a Civil List, he would decline to receive it.
 Lord Stanley was the favourite candidate.
 However, despite reports to the contrary, he was, in fact, never formally offered the crown.